SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

     expression-sequence --> unary-expression binary-expressions-OPT
     expression-list --> expression | expression ``,`` expression-list

 ..
-TODO Maybe call expression-sequence operator-sequence-expression?
+TODO: Maybe call expression-sequence operator-sequence-expression?

+..
+The middle part of ?: uses 'expression-sequence' which is why we need to keep that part separate from expression.

 .. _Expressions_UnaryOperators: